robchendev/Guitardex_old/src/techniques/hammer-on.md

 There will be a **lot** more content here when the site fully launches.

-There would be a demonstration video at the top of each page:
+There would be a demonstration video at the top of each page

 Followed by common ways the technique is written in tabs: